 Gain your CELTA qualification at one of London's most respected schools

-EC London is offering full and part-time courses leading to the Cambridge ASSSSMENT ENGLISH CELTA qualification.
-Our course is suitable for people who are interested in learning to teach and wish to gain an initial teaching qualification that is recognised world wide.
+Our CELTA course in London is suitable for people who are interested in learning to teach and wish to gain an initial teaching qualification that is recognised world-wide.
 It is suitable for candidates who have some English Language teaching experience but no initial qualification as well as for people with little or no previous teaching experience.

 CELTA participants must: